rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 <a name="download"></a>Downloading data
 ---------------------------------------

+The packeage supports two of the Eurostats download methods: the bulk download facility and the Web Services' JSON API.
+The bulk download facility is the fastest method to download whole datasets.
+It is also often the only way as the JSON API has limitation of maximum 50 sub-indicators at time and whole datasets usually exceeds that.
+To download only a small section of the dataset the JSON API is faster, as it allows to make a data selection before downloading.

+A user does not usually have to bother with methods, as both are used via main function `get_eurostat()`.
+If only the table id is given, the whole table is downloaded from the bulk download facility.
+If also filters are defined the JSON API is used.

 Here an example of indicator [Modal split of passenger transport](http://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&plugin=1&language=en&pcode=tsdtr210).
 This is the percentage share of each mode of transport in total inland